A word fitly spoken is like apples of gold in settings of silver. Proverbs 25:11

 All that nice soppy stuff said, I’ve got to be honest, I fail at that daily.
 I get ranty, cross, wound up and that often comes out in my blog.
 Someone once told me that the Greek word for ‘frustration’ is the same as the word meaning ‘vision’ (though I’ve got to be honest I have never found any evidence of that!) so who knows, maybe frustration is a good thing, feeding my passion and drive?
 (I should probably say that what I write here is purely personal, it doesn’t represent my church, nor the Church of England).

-And that personal perspective comes from the life I am surrounded by – I’m a 40 something vicar in the Church of England, wife and mum of 3, and we all live in a lovely arty, slightly crazy, town on the edge of the South Downs.
+And that personal perspective comes from the life I am surrounded by – I’m a 40 something vicar in the Church of England, wife and mum of 3.
+We live in Mid Sussex, where I love to get out and about in the countryside or on the water.
 Although I spend a lot of time inside the church, I’m also passionate about encouraging people to get outside the walls of our church buildings, to share God’s love amongst our communities.

 I do love to chat, so feel free to comment, it’s always good to discuss other people’s views so do join the conversation here or on social media.